-In the dynamical optimization framework, inspired by the Car-Parrinello method for simulating ion-electron systems (Car and Parrinello 1985), an energy functional of the polarization charge density was dynamically optimized resulting in the physical dynamics of ions in parallel with the update of the virtual variables characterizing the polarization (induced) charge density.
-The virtual system was evolved in a manner that kept the induced charges close to the free-energy minimum ("ground state") corresponding to the evolving ionic configuration.
-The advantages associated with the onthe-fly computation of polarization effects in conjunction with the reduction in computational costs achieved by solving for the scalar induced density variable enabled the study of electrolyte ion solutions near polarizable NPs using this framework (Jadhao et al. 2012; Jing et al. 2015).
-However, the applicability of the original method was limited by the absence of a framework that automates the process of selecting the "good" parameters characterizing the virtual system as well as the optimal simulation timestep.
-These quantities determine the stability, accuracy, and overall efficiency of the dynamical optimization framework and they were found by a tedious process of trial and error that was informed by in-domain experience.
-Further, these parameters were selected at the start of the simulation and held fixed throughout the simulation, to often relatively conservative values, in order to ensure the long-time stability of the dynamics of ions.
+In the dynamical optimization framework, inspired by the Car-Parrinello method for simulating ion-electron systems (Car and Parrinello 1985), an energy functional of the induced charge density is dynamically optimized resulting in the physical dynamics of ions in parallel with the update of the virtual variables characterizing the induced charge density.
+The virtual system is evolved in a manner that keeps the induced charges close to the free-energy minimum ("ground state") corresponding to the evolving ionic configuration.
+The advantages associated with the onthe-fly computation of polarization effects in conjunction with the reduction in computational costs achieved by solving for the scalar induced charge density variable have enabled the study of electrolyte solutions near polarizable NPs using this framework (Jadhao et al. 2012; Jing et al. 2015).
+However, the applicability of the original method is limited by the absence of a framework that automates the process of selecting the "good" parameters characterizing the virtual system as well as the optimal simulation timestep.
+These quantities determine the stability, accuracy, and overall efficiency of the dynamical optimization framework and they are found by a tedious process of trial and error that is informed by domain experience.
+Further, these parameters are selected at the start of the simulation and held fixed throughout the simulation, to often relatively conservative values, in order to ensure the long-time stability of the dynamics of ions.

-Recent years have witnessed a remarkable growth in the use of ML to enhance computational methods aimed at understanding phenomena in materials science, biology, neuroscience, and physics (Bartók et al. 2017; Ch'ng et al. 2017; Balakrishnan and Puthusserypady 2005; Schoenholz 2018; Liu et al. 2017; Long et al. 2015; Ferguson 2017).
-ML has been applied to identify interesting parameter spaces (Spellings and Glotzer 2018), predict parameters (Balakrishnan and Puthusserypady 2005), update configurations (Botu and Ramprasad 2015), infer assembly landscapes (Long et al. 2015; Ferguson 2017), and classify phases of matter (Ch'ng et al. 2017).
-Inspired by these recent developments, we describe an approach to integrate ML with MD methods to predict and auto-tune relevant parameters and simulation timestep.
+Recent years have witnessed a remarkable growth in the use of ML to enhance computational methods aimed at understanding phenomena in materials science, biology, neuroscience, and physics (Bartók et al. 2017; Ch'ng et al. 2017; Balakrishnan and Puthusserypady 2005; Schoenholz 2018; Liu et al. 2017; Long et al. 2015; Ferguson 2017; Ward et al. 2018a).
+ML has been applied to identify interesting parameter spaces (Spellings and Glotzer 2018), predict parameters (Balakrishnan and Puthusserypady 2005), update configurations (Botu and Ramprasad 2015), infer assembly landscapes (Long et al. 2015; Ferguson 2017), predict properties of materials (Ward et al. 2016, 2018b) and classify phases of matter (Ch'ng et al. 2017).
+Inspired by these recent developments, we describe an approach to integrate ML and MD methods to predict and auto-tune relevant parameters and simulation timestep.
 This approach is applied to the dynamical optimization framework to predict on-the-fly the virtual system parameters and simulation timestep that keep the polarization charge density close to the ground state determined by the evolving ionic configuration at all times during the simulation.
 The demonstration of the use of ML to predict and tune the MD simulation timestep has broad applicability.
-Similarly, we expect that the idea of using ML for predicting virtual system parameters can be extended to enhance the original Car-Parrinello molecular dynamics techniques (Car and Parrinello 1985) for simulating ionelectron systems.
+Similarly, we expect that the idea of using ML for predicting the virtual system parameters can be extended to enhance the original Car-Parrinello molecular dynamics techniques (Car and Parrinello 1985) for simulating ionelectron systems.